nilax97/ILFP-Assignments/README.md

 # ILFP
-Assignments for course COL765 - Introduction to Logical and Functional Programming
+Assignments for course COL765 - Introduction to Logical and Functional Programming at IIT Delhi

 ## Assignment 1